 You can teach a tour guide some interesting facts or have them memorize key talking points.

-However, it is nearly impossible to teach someone to have a great attitude or to take pride in their work.
+However, teaching someone to have a great attitude or to take pride in their work is nearly impossible.

 You want someone who will take initiative to do more than the bare minimum as well as go above and beyond for guests.